dkranch/www/projects/tesla/ordertesla.md

 There is also [a video version of this post](https://youtu.be/gLLLwyGWepQ) on [My Colorado Tesla Experience Channel](https://www.youtube.com/channel/UC4sRpzz05MCXqxUInjwQ_ew).

 Next: [The Tesla Ordering Experience](/projects/tesla/teslaorderexperience/)

+If you are thinking of ordering one, I’ve got a referral code.
+You get 1,000 free Supercharger miles and so do I. Use: [http://ts.la/john92950](http://ts.la/john92950)